jeffreyxparker/jeffreyxparker.github.io/_posts/2017-11-14-paywall-attribution.markdown

 ```
 ![Slide 14]({{ site.baseurl }}/img/slide_14.png)

-I added a slide to illustrate my methodology for the layman or execuative team.
+I added a slide to illustrate my methodology for the layman or executive team.
 What is nice is that all three method confirm each other.
 While the dollar amounts vary slightly, Paywall I contributes the most revenue followed by Paywall H and Paywall G. I think this a great data science work - three different methods all pointing in the same direction.
 The company should be excited about this.

 ![Slide 15]({{ site.baseurl }}/img/slide_15.png)

 Now I wanted to show that I could also get into the sexy stuff as well.
 And one thing that is missing from each of the methods is the order in which paywalls are seen.
 I think Markov Chains could be quite useful here.
-Now I kinda confused even myself thinking about it, but the essense of the idea is you could use the probabilities of moving to the differnents in a weighting formula.
+Now I confused even myself thinking about it, but the essence of the idea is you could use the probabilities of moving to the difference in a weighting formula.

 ![Slide 16]({{ site.baseurl }}/img/slide_16.png)